Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: -quadratic variation and -Dirichlet processes

-where, for a uniformly continuous function $g:[s,T] \times H \rightarrow \nu_0$, $\delta(g ; \epsilon)$ is the modulus of continuity $\delta(g; \epsilon):= \sup_{|s-t|\leq \epsilon} |g(s) - g(t)|_{\nu_0}$.
+where, for a uniformly continuous function $g:[s,T] \times K \rightarrow \nu_0$, $\delta(g ; \epsilon)$ is the modulus of continuity $\delta(g; \epsilon):= \sup_{|x-y|\leq \epsilon} |g(x) - g(y)|_{\nu_0}$.
 In previous formula we have identified $H$ with $H^{**}$ so that $\vert x \vert_H \le \vert x \vert_{\nu_0^*}, \forall x \in H$.
 So \eqref{eq:per-f-2} is lower than

-where we have used Lemma \ref{lm:che-era-remark}.
-This of course converges to zero since $\X$ [resp. $N$] is a $\chi$-finite quadratic variation process [resp. a real finite quadratic variation process] and $X$ is also continuous as a $\nu_0^*$-valued process.
+when $\varepsilon \rightarrow 0$, where we have used Lemma \ref{lm:che-era-remark}, for $\alpha = \pi$ with the usual identification.
+The right-hand side of \eqref{E54}, of course converges to zero, since $\X$ [resp. $N$] is a $\chi$-finite quadratic variation process [resp. a real finite quadratic variation process] and $X$ is also continuous as a $\nu_0^*$-valued process.

 To conclude the proof of the proposition we only need to show that $I_2(t,\epsilon)\xrightarrow{\epsilon\to 0}0$.
 This is relatively simple since